 I generally respond to the email only if I'd like to see the book.
 If you don't get a response to your email within a week, you may email me once more to follow-up.

-I do not like to do blog tours.
+I sometimes participate in blog tours and publisher giveaways.
 I will hold the review until publication date if you prefer.

 I will sponsor book giveaways from publishers on my blog.
 I only offer books that I have already read and/or reviewed.
 Publishers may contact me at email@example.com